 - 5.1.1 This Asset Management Plan covers the infrastructure assets that serve the Uralla Shire's community needs.
 The assets comprise 96 buildings across the Uralla Shire.
 Of these buildings, 21 are categorised as major buildings and 45 are minor buildings. - 5.1.2 Buildings categorised as 'major' buildings have assets recorded at the following building component levels; external finishes, fixtures and fittings, internal, mechanical and electrical, site features and structural.
-'Minor' category buildings have been assessed as a whole structure. - 5.1.3 Asset conditions are set out in Figure 3.6.6.
+'Minor' category buildings have been assessed as a whole structure. - 5.1.3 The asset inventory, values and conditions as per the current asset register are set out in Appendices A and B.